 When you bring your child for baptism, you will be asked to declare publicly on behalf of your child that you believe in God and that you will bring your child up to follow Jesus.
 You will be asked to answer on your child’s behalf, that you have decided to turn away from everything which is evil or sinful and to turn instead towards Christ.

-The declarations made by you and the child’s godparents will be made in front of the church congregation. the Christian community will promise to support you and pray for you and your child.
+The declarations made by you and the child’s godparents will be made in front of the church congregation, who will promise to support you and pray for you and your child.

 The role of godparents

 Godparents make the same promises on behalf of the child being baptised as parents.
 Godparents promise to pray and support the child and to help the parents to bring up the child in the Christian faith.
 It is an important and responsible role.

 You should have at least three godparents: usually, this is two of the same gender as the child and one of the opposite gender.
 Godparents can be family members or friends.
 However, it is important that you choose people who will take an interest in your child’s spiritual welfare and who will pray for you and your child.
 They must be baptised themselves.
 If they are not baptised, it is possible for them to be baptised at the same service.